Codeception/Codeception/docs/07-AdvancedUsage.md

 ## Running from different folders

 If you have several projects with Codeception tests, you can use a single `codecept` file to run all of your tests.
-You can pass the `-c` option to any Codeception command, excluding `bootstrap`, to execute Codeception in another directory:
+You can pass the `-c` option to any Codeception command (except `bootstrap`), to execute Codeception in another directory:

 ```bash
 $ php codecept run -c ~/projects/ecommerce/